thexyman/marketplace-registration/README.md

 # Marketplace App
-An app that lets users register there business to the AMPP platform via the CH API
+An app that lets users register there business to the XXX platform via the CH API

 ## Intructions to get app working locally